-How to Set Up Your Campsite When Using Pack Goats
+How to Set Up Your Campsite With Pack Goats

-How you set your campsite in the backcountry is very important for your comfort and ease, as well as your goat’s safety.
+How you set your campsite with pack goats in the back country is very important for your comfort and ease, as well as your goat’s safety.
 It’s also critical to the impact on the camp area itself.
 Some things that need to be considered before you set your camp is sleeping, eating and “lounging.”
 I will break my camp down in those three categories as I am setting up to coexist with goats and I will need to be considerate of them, myself and the people who use this camp after me.

 So let’s first speak about sleeping.
 For us, we need a flat spot, for the goats, there is much more to consider.
 When I decide on my sleeping area it’s all about goat safety and impact on the camp.
 First, I ALWAYS pack a larger caliber pistol to protect my goats and I sleep close enough to them to hear if there is a predator in camp.
 The goats wear bells (get our bells here) at night (and on the trail, except when I’m hunting) so I hear “ting, ting” occasionally, but “ting-a-ling-ling-a-ling” when something is wrong and I come out ready to shoot.
 I always go to bed knowing where my headlamp and pistol are located.
 I bed them just close enough where I can hear them but far enough away where their insentient burping doesn’t keep me up.
 I like to be about 15-20 yards away.
 I also prefer a low-line to secure them at night and a video on that can be found HERE.
 You CANNOT leave your goats untied at night as a predator will chase them off and you will not be able to protect them.
 I also check the weather before I go in.
 During my trip I look at the weather with my InReach, and on nights where I think it might rain hard, I put up a tarp for them to shelter under.
 Otherwise, to keep it easy, I just coat them with a non-insulating coat to just keep the rain off.
 You can find those HERE.

 This next part is very important to our sport and our public image and the resultant support by the “non-packing public” and bureaucrats.
+You must do a good job of having a good plan with your campsite and your pack goats.
 Depending on how many nights you stay, you can leave a large impact on that campsite by where and how you bed your goats.
 Plan to have an ability (if possible) to rotate where the goats sleep each night to minimize the impact of them scratching out their beds.
 I like “dirt” spots over vegetation as I can easily return that to “normal” as I’m leaving where a dug out dirt bed among the grass is much harder to hide.
 I will often snake my low line through a grove of trees, close by, so they can also have shelter.
 The “dirt” under pine trees is mostly old needles which makes for great bedding.
 Secondly, I always clean up their poop piles each morning and disperse into bushes away from camp where they will never be seen again.
 We pack in a plastic, child’s toy rake and dustpan and it makes clean up a snap.
 So those are the things to consider about bedding your goats.

 Now onto the “lounging and eating” part of things.
 When I only had a couple goats it wasn’t too bad to let them into the fire ring and food prep area.
 But I quickly learned the best choice was to have a “no goat zone,” if I wanted peace.
 That area is where all the food and eating will be going on.
 If you don’t do this you will be constantly defending your open food bags, coolers and don’t ever set down a plate of food cause it’ll be trampled or eaten.
 My advice is that you keep them out of that area with the “long arm of the law,” your squirt bottle!
 It takes about 10-20 minutes right when you arrive for one child or anyone in the area to squirt any goat that comes in the fire ring and kitchen to get squirted and shushed and they all figure it out quickly where they are not supposed to be.
 Your camp life will become much more peaceful overall.
 This is also a reason I never feed goats treats, as then I am a source of food, and if you give a goat an inch…he will always see if he can take a mile.